 This page contains links to a few web pages with advice and guidance on how to commence your family history research.
 Many of the links also contain advice suitable for more advanced researchers.

-Victorian BDM certificatescan be purchased online for $24 each from this website, Births, Deaths and Marriages, Victoria.
+can be purchased online for $24.50 each from this website, the Registry of Births, Deaths and Marriages, Victoria.

-Go to Family history > Family history certificates > Purchase an uncertified image for family history research or historical certificate for official purposes > uncertified image > Purchase an uncertified image online (external link) You will need a credit card.
+You will need a credit card.
 It is a safe site.
-You will be given a link to immediately download a digitised image of the birth/death/marriage certificate.
-If you are not comfortable with doing this then we could purchase the certificate for you and you could reimburse the society the $24.
+You will be given a link to immediately download a digitised image of the birth/death/marriage certificate as a pdf.
+If you are not comfortable with doing this then we could purchase the certificate for you and you could reimburse the society.

 Links to Websites with advice on Family History Research